homestar92/ring-lardner-transcriptions/The Absent-Minded Beggar.md

 "Thanks.
 Good-by."

 He wrote down Mrs. Charles Parrish's name and then looked out the window.
-Miss Daven- port waited five minutes before she asked whether the market letter was all done.
+Miss Davenport waited five minutes before she asked whether the market letter was all done.

 "No. I was figuring what to put in next."
 The telegraph operator came in and suggested that as business seemed to be slow, the telephone operator might call him instead of John to take the orders and he would keep a record of them and give it to John later.